Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/6 Ethics/01_Understanding-Research-Integrity.md

        C) Aligning research topics only with funding priorities.
        Correct Answer: B

-- **Presentation/lecture** (15 mins): Slide presentation or lecture outlining the concept of research integrity, and relevant regulations.
+- **Presentation/lecture** (15&nbsp;mins): Slide presentation or lecture outlining the concept of research integrity, and relevant regulations.
 The instructor can also recap some concepts from the assigned pre-session reading.
-- **Group discussion** (40 mins): Small group discussions in breakout groups (3&ndash;5 participants per group).
+- **Group discussion** (40&nbsp;mins): Small group discussions in breakout groups (3&ndash;5 participants per group).
     1. Divide participants into small groups (3&ndash;5 people).
     2. Assign one scenario per group (or let groups choose one).
 Each scenario presents a research integrity challenge.
     3. Scenarios (examples):